 - May 1st (summer)

 - Housing Information (click the link for more information on potential housing availability) - It is your responsibility to secure appropriate off-campus housing.
-Clarkson does not offer on-campus accomodations for graduate students.
+Clarkson does not offer on-campus accommodations for graduate students.
 Suitable apartments in Potsdam are very limited.
 As soon as you know you are definitely coming to Clarkson, you should secure an apartment immediately.
 In view of the housing situation, we strongly suggest that you arrive on campus at least 2 weeks prior to the start of classes.